w7-3/webautomate-pipeline-resources/src/docs/shop.spec.md

 * Automation Credits: These are credits that can be used to run automations.
 * Seats for Collaborators: These are seats that can be assigned to collaborators to work on projects.
 The seats can be assigned to different users, and each seat has a different price.

+### 2.1.
+Automation Credits

+Each automation consumes a certain number of credits based on the complexity of the automation.
+Users can purchase automation credits in bulk, and they can use these credits to run automations.

+Currently the following packages are available:

+- 1000 credits (1k credits) with a validity of 30 days
+- 12000 credits (12k credits) with a validity of 90 days
+- 75000 credits (75k credits) with a validity of 180 days
+- 200000 credits (200k credits) with a validity of 360 days

+### 2.2.
+Seats for Collaborators

+Users can purchase seats for collaborators to work on projects.
+Users can assign these seats arbitrarily to different collaborators.